 World-class management software

 ShipBob’s software syncs up with your ecommerce store to put all the most important information in one place.
 ShipBob’s software helps you answer important questions about demand forecasting so you have enough inventory in advance and don’t run out.

 “One of the greatest features of ShipBob’s software is the inventory management functionality, which lets us track inventory change and velocity over time.
 Being able to monitor which styles are selling quickly helps us always keep our best sellers in stock.
 We’ve been able to get through our heaviest seasons while staying ahead of production using ShipBob’s inventory forecasting tools — even as our order volume more than quadrupled in less than a year.”

 Ryan Casas, COO of iloveplum

 Inventory management is related to every part of your business, and inventory accounting is critical to keeping up with your financial wellbeing.
-If you’re looking for a third-party logistics (3PL) provider that helps with inventory management, warehousing, and ecommerce fulfillment, download the e-guide, “How to Choose a 3PL for Your E-Commerce Business,” and learn important tips and considerations.
+If you’re looking for a third-party logistics (3PL) provider that helps with inventory solutions, warehousing, and ecommerce fulfillment, download the e-guide, “How to Choose a 3PL for Your E-Commerce Business,” and learn important tips and considerations.